Curetix/mailflare-extension/README.md

 - Web version of the extension that can be used on any device, including offline support
 - Email Reply worker (see below)

+# Installation

+- Download the latest version for your browser from the [releases section](https://github.com/curetix/mailflare-extension/releases/latest)
+- Firefox
+  - When clicking on the file, Firefox will automatically ask if you want to install the extension
+  - Alternatively: right-click on the file, **Save target as**, drag-and-drop the downloaded file into Firefox
+- Chrome and other Chromium browser:
+  - Go to the browsers extension page, usually under [chrome://extensions](edge://extensions/)
+  - Drag-and-drop the downloaded file into the list of extensions

 ## Limitations